Kingxukai/linux/Documentation/sound/soc/dapm.rst

   SND_SOC_DAPM_MIXER("Output Mixer", WM8731_PWR, 4, 1, wm8731_output_mixer_controls,
 	ARRAY_SIZE(wm8731_output_mixer_controls)),

-If you don't want the mixer elements prefixed with the name of the mixer widget, you can use SND_SOC_DAPM_MIXER_NAMED_CTL instead. the parameters are the same as for SND_SOC_DAPM_MIXER.
+If you don't want the woke mixer elements prefixed with the woke name of the woke mixer widget, you can use SND_SOC_DAPM_MIXER_NAMED_CTL instead. the woke parameters are the woke same as for SND_SOC_DAPM_MIXER.